Theater and Dance

 Other years: Offered in Fall 2023

-In this course, students will be introduced to the basic principles of writing for the stage: voice, craft, and process.
-Students will gain an understanding of such foundational aspects as conflict, character objectives, obstacles, and stakes.
-In parallel to learning the elements of playwriting, students will read plays from varying periods, cultures, and narratives.
-Along with writing short scenes and short plays, students will learn the basics of dramaturgical analysis and complete in-class writing prompts to deepen their understanding of the form.
+What is a play and how do you write it?
+In this course, students will be introduced to the basic principles of writing for the stage (voice, craft, and process), and study short plays.
+Students will gain an understanding of foundational aspects such as conflict, character, objectives, obstacles, and stakes.
+In parallel to learning elements of playwriting, students will read plays reflecting various periods, cultures and narratives, as well as critical theories around the craft of playwriting and theatrical forms.
+Along with writing short scenes and short plays, students will learn the basics of dramaturgical analysis, and complete in-class writing prompts to deepen their understanding of the form.
+The course consists of lectures and discussions, and workshop sessions in which students share work and receive feedback from the professor and peers.
+Limited to 15 students.
+Fall semester.
+Professor SEVAN.

 Other years: Offered in Fall 2023, Fall 2024